 In terms of the details of consumer behaviour, eCommerce can be extremely complex.
 To offer an outstanding buyer experience, merchants must combine technologies and functionality that surpasses rising customer expectations.
+Whether you are selling complexes in Bloemfontein or Apple Macs, you’re service has to be better than your competition’s.

 On the other hand, however, site basics still play a significant role in converting site visitors into customers.
 Many retailers, surprisingly, lose sight of website fundamentals and therefore leave a substantial amount of sales “on the table”.
 This brief article will examine four quick site design fundamentals every eCommerce administrator cannot afford to lose sight of.